Low-discrepancy sequence: Applications

 Quasirandom numbers have an advantage over pure random numbers in that they cover the domain of interest quickly and evenly.

 Two useful applications are in finding the characteristic function of a probability density function, and in finding the derivative function of a deterministic function with a small amount of noise.
 Quasirandom numbers allow higher-order moments to be calculated to high accuracy very quickly.

 Applications that don't involve sorting would be in finding the mean, standard deviation, skewness and kurtosis of a statistical distribution, and in finding the integral and global maxima and minima of difficult deterministic functions.
 Quasirandom numbers can also be used for providing starting points for deterministic algorithms that only work locally, such as Newton–Raphson iteration.

 Quasirandom numbers can also be combined with search algorithms.
-A binary tree Quicksort-style algorithm ought to work exceptionally well because quasirandom numbers flatten the tree far better than random numbers, and the flatter the tree the faster the sorting.
 With a search algorithm, quasirandom numbers can be used to find the mode, median, confidence intervals and cumulative distribution of a statistical distribution, and all local minima and all solutions of deterministic functions.

 Low-discrepancy sequences in numerical integration

-At least three methods of numerical integration can be phrased as follows.

-Given a set {x1, ..., xN} in the interval [0,1], approximate the integral of a function f as the average of the function evaluated at those points:
+Various methods of numerical integration can be phrased as approximating the integral of a function $f$ in some interval, e.g. [0,1], as the average of the function evaluated at a set $\{x_1, \dots, x_N }$ in that interval: